peterdycus/juno-pm2/03-rag-prd/prd.md

 **05 Permissions · AI Risks & Mitigations**

-Permission to auto Read
+Permission to auto Read.
-Permission to auto Draft
+Permission to auto Draft.
-Permission to write and confirm
+Permission to write and confirm.
-Doesn't not have permission to send
+Doesn't not have permission to send.

 **Justification**